NazarTrilisky/YouTube_GenAI_Agent/README.md

    - OpenAI details: e.g. access key
 3. `python main.py`

+The code should pull comments from your video, prompt the LLM, get a completion, and write the completion as a response to the YouTube comments.

 ## Helpful links
 These have instructions for generating OpenAI and YouTube access keys
 * https://developers.google.com/youtube/v3/docs/comments